-Lerato Motau is a textile and fiber artist specialising in embroidery and stitching.
-She lives on Vilakazi Street in Soweto, the historical significance of which has inspired her and features in some of her work.
+Lerato Motau lives on Vilakazi Street in Soweto, the historical significance of which has inspired her and features in some of her work.
 Vilakazi Street is the only street in the world where two Nobel Prize winners have resided.
 It also has two primary schools, two high schools and two churches.
 Motau has had one solo exhibition in 2010 and will have her second solo in October of 2012.
 Her work has featured in a number of group exhibitions.

 Internationally, she was represented in exhibitions that showed in Beijing, China and Finland.
-Despite a learning barrier of dyslexia, Motau has obtained a Fine Arts & Teaching Diploma from the Johannesburg Art Foundation in 1998.
+Despite a learning barrier of dyslexia, Motau has obtained a Fine Arts and Teaching - Diploma from the Johannesburg Art Foundation in 1998.